Kagebounshin/neverday-milestone-project-1/README.md

 * I would like to know more about the band, I can open up the site, and then locate the about section, either by scrolling down or using the navlink in the navbar.
 There I see a short but informative text discriding the band and its members, a picture with all the band members and a text below the picture with the names of the bandmembers.

-* I have heard about the band, and I would like to book them for a show, so i open the site, I can see there is a contact section at the navbar.
+* I have heard about the band, and I would like to book them for a show, so I open the website, I can see there is a contact section at the navbar.
 I click the navlink and it takes me down to a form, where I enter my name, email and a message.
 The I press the send button.

+* I would like to get the latest news from the band.
+    - I enter the site and on the second picture in the header I find a "SIGN UP" button, I press the button and a modal comes up,  I can now enter my Email and the press the "Subscribe" button. (not displayed on small devices).

+    - I enter the site, scrolls down to the bottom of the page, at the footer I find a "Newsletter" button, I press the button, and the same modal pops up.
+I can now enter my Email and the press the "Subscribe" button.

+    - On smaller devices, I find the newsletter button below the carousel in the header.
+I press the button, and the newletter modal pops up.
+I can now enter my Email and the press the "Subscribe" button.

 ### More testing

 * The website is tested on Google Chrome & Microsoft Edge.

-* Tested icons, links, navlinks, so they will take you to the right places.
+* Tested icons, links, navlinks, etc. No errors found, they take you to the right places.

-### Known bugs

 ---